marthag0311/Projects/Data Engineer Projects/SQL Sales Data Warehouse - Medallion Architecture/README.md

-# Data Warehouse and Analytics Project
+# Sales Data Warehouse and Analytics Project

 This project demonstrates the design and development of a SQL-based sales data warehouse and analytics solution, from centralizing and structuring business data to assessing financial performance and generating actionable insights to support decision-making.